Skip to main content

 Kaesong

-Historic city known for beautiful Bossam Kimchi wrapped with fruits and nuts.
-Influenced by its history as ancient capital.
+A historic city known for bossam kimchi, wrapped around fruits and nuts.
+Its food still carries the mark of its time as an ancient capital.

 Signature Dishes: